grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 - The relative alias `./alerting/unified-alerting/` refers to the page `/docs/grafana/latest/alerting/unified-alerting/`.

 Therefore, with the alias `./alerting/unified-alerting/` in the source file for the page `/docs/grafana/latest/alerting/`, Hugo will create a redirect page at `/docs/grafana/latest/alerting/unified-alerting/`.

+#### Other projects

+Include an `aliases` entry for the current URL path.
+Adding an `aliases` entry makes it safer to move content around as the redirect from old to new page location is already in place.
+Hugo doesn't create a redirect `.html` file when the directory is already populated with content.
+When a page is moved, update the `aliases` with the new URL path.

 ### Test an alias